Projection hypothesis in the setting for the quantum Jarzynski equality: Work Required for Event Reading

 the solution to which is $\sigma=\theta(t)$.
 Here, $\delta(t)dt=d\theta(t)$ is the production of $\sigma$.

-In the statistical description, the self-similar relaxation means the {\it entropy production} $\sigma$ of 1 nat with respect to the systems {\it without} relaxation in the enlarged ensemble.
+In the statistical description, the self-similar relaxation means the {\it entropy production} $\sigma$ of 1 nat with respect to the statistical weight of the system {\it without} relaxation in the enlarged ensemble.
 This entropy production is attributable to the fact that, in the statistical description, the relaxation is in a cut-off stochastic process, and thus its occurrence is not mechanical but informative as opposed to the direct description.

 In Ref. \cite{JSTAT1}, the instantaneous {\it relaxation} is the temporally contracted {\it non-selective measurement}, and we have elaborated on the origin (\ref{eq:fig1}) of the entropy production $\sigma$ (i.e., the information loss) in Eq. (\ref{eq:0}).